The Card Grid Problem: Why 3 Identical Cards Kill Your Conversion

 # Generate a design system that avoids uniform layouts

-Stop using three identical cards.
-Your users deserve better, and your conversion rate will thank you.
-If you want to learn how to detect AI-generated code in 30 seconds, try the Sailop CLI.
-Start scanning at sailop.com.
+Stop shipping three identical cards.
+If you want the full checklist, see how to detect AI-generated code in 30 seconds, then run the scanner yourself at sailop.com.